Exploring 20 unique mint varieties

 Banana mint is milder than most other mints.
 This variety has smooth and small leaves that stand out due to their bright, light green colour and compact growth.

-Aroma: Grassy and faintly reminiscent of bananas
+Taste: Bittersweet, grassy and faintly reminiscent of bananas

 Flowers: Soft lilac